 Wadeye, where we began the day, is one of the communities that has been placed under an ‘emergency intervention plan’ by the federal government.
 Whether this will be of benefit to the people of Wadeye is not immediately apparent.

 A Mass on the ground outdoors, just next to the church was the first event for the day.
-We have seen this concept in rural
+We have seen this concept in rural it sometimes creates a more comfortable gathering space in which to connect with the love associated with the meaning of the Cross.

 Following mass, the Cross, Icon of Our Lady, Message Stick were due to attend Palumpa, a town an hour up the road.
 Our team, which had grown from our usual seven to include members of the

 Once present in their town, the community re-gathered to process these large symbols from the road next to the lily-pond filled billabong to a park in the centre of town.
 We sat in clusters, dictated by the shade provided by the strong gum trees as the liturgy was spoken in both the local language and in English.
-Finally after a long morning, Palumpa had its own special moment to venerate the Cross, pray before the Icon of Our Lady and spend time with the Message Stick.
+Finally after a long morning, Palumpa had its own special moment to venerate the Cross, pray

 Our final event for the day, set to a majestic sunset backdrop, was a ceremony very special to the people of Emu Point.
 They became the first community in